britishcycling-oa/opendata/README.md

 ## Standards
 The data is published to conform to [Openactive Realtime Paged Data Exchange 0.2.3](https://www.openactive.io/realtime-paged-data-exchange/0.2.3/).

+## Issues, Questions and Comments
+Please raise any issues, questions or comments as a [new issue in this repository](https://github.com/britishcycling-oa/opendata/issues).

 ## Data Fields

 | Data Field | Example Value | Description |